-- Intimidation by words, actions, insults, or name calling; and - Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the individual selfidentifies as homosexual or transgender.
+• Intimidation by words, actions, insults, or name calling; and

+• Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the individual self-identifies as homosexual or transgender.

-Employees who believe they have been subjected to sexual harassment are encouraged to submit a report to their immediate supervisor, an administrator, or Title IX coordinator.
-Under no circumstances shall an employee be required to first report allegations of sexual harassment to a school contact person if that person is the individual who is accused of the harassment.
-If the District staff member who received a report of alleged sexual harassment is not the Title IX Coordinator, then the District staff person shall inform the Title IX Coordinator of the alleged sexual harassment.
-As soon as reasonably possible after receiving a report of alleged sexual harassment from another District staff member or after receiving a report directly through any means, the Title IX Coordinator shall contact the complainant to:
+Employees who believe they have been subjected to sex-based harassment are encouraged to submit a report to their immediate supervisor, an administrator, or Title IX coordinator.
+Under no circumstances shall an employee be required to first report allegations of sex-based harassment to a school contact person if that person is the individual who is accused of the sex-based harassment.
+If the District staff member who received a report of alleged sex-based harassment is not the Title IX Coordinator, then the District staff person shall inform the Title IX Coordinator of the alleged sex-based harassment.
+As soon as reasonably possible after receiving a report of alleged sex-based harassment from another District staff member or after receiving a report directly through any means, the Title IX Coordinator shall contact the complainant to:

-- Discuss the availability of supportive measures; - Consider the complainant's wishes with respect to supportive measures; - Inform the complainant of the availability of supportive measures with or without the filing of a formal complaint; and - explain to the complainant the process for filing a formal complaint.
+- Discuss the availability of supportive measures; - Consider the complainant's wishes with respect to supportive measures; - Inform the complainant of the availability of supportive measures with or without the filing of a formal complaint; and - explain to the complainant the process for filing a formal complaint. and